A Tiny House, In Secret Speeches, Polar Equals: Composition and music

 According to Sweet Trip's description of the album, it was "created out of the blue; nothing planned, not even a sense of direction" out of "strong emotions and pure love".
 The group says that the album was influenced heavily by their previous albums Halica: Bliss Out v.11, Velocity : Design : Comfort, and You Will Never Know Why in terms of technique and style.

+Reception

+Sputnikmusic named A Tiny House, In Secret Speeches, Polar Equals the 8th-best album of 2021.